data-apis/array-api/spec/extensions/linear_algebra_functions.md

 (function-linalg-matrix_rank)=
 ### linalg.matrix_rank(x, /, *, rtol=None)

-Computes the rank (i.e., number of non-zero singular values) of a matrix (or a stack of matrices).
+Returns the rank (i.e., number of non-zero singular values) of a matrix (or a stack of matrices).

 #### Parameters